Doctoral Degree

 ♦ Physical Electronics

-This material is typically covered in courses EEC140A-B and EEC145A.
-Specific topics include:
+This material is typically covered in courses EEC140A-B. Specific topics include:

 Solid-state basics: crystal structure, electronic states, vibrational states, optical properties, electronic and heat transport properties of solids (insulators, metals, and semiconductors)